d3b4g/leonids/_posts/zerologon.md

 #### Mitigations:

-If you are running Exchange server on prem
+If you are running Exchange server on prem version
 - Deploy updates
-- Invetigate for IOC's: analyze exchange server logs for indicators of compromise.
-Microsoft released bunch of IOC's to help defenders. https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/Sample%20Data/Feeds/MSTICIoCs-ExchangeServerVulnerabilitiesDisclosedMarch2021.csv
-- If you are unable to immediately apply updates, follow Microsoft’s alternative mitigations
+-